11 Questions About Peanut Allergies Answered | MyFoodAllergyTeam

 • Baked goods, such as cookies

-9. Some Children Outgrow Peanut Allergies
+10. Do Some Children Outgrow Peanut Allergies?

-10. Peanut Allergies Can Be Effectively Managed
+11. Can Peanut Allergies Be Effectively Managed?

-Newer therapies are in development, and promising drugs are in the pipeline for treating peanut allergies.
-For instance, omalizumab is an injected biologic drug — a human-made version of an immune system protein — that targets immunoglobulin E (IgE).
+Newer therapies are being developed to treat peanut allergies, and promising drugs are in the works.
+One example is omalizumab (Xolair), an injected biologic drug.
+This medication is a human-made version of a protein in the immune system and works by targeting immunoglobulin E (IgE).
 IgE is a protein responsible for setting off allergic reactions.
-By binding with and neutralizing IgE, biologic drugs could help prevent the processes that lead to allergic reactions and life-threatening anaphylaxis.
-Omalizumab has been shown in clinical immunology research to quickly reduce a person’s sensitivity to peanuts.
+By binding with IgE and neutralizing it, biologic drugs like omalizumab could help prevent the processes that lead to allergic reactions and life-threatening anaphylaxis.
+Omalizumab has been shown in clinical immunology research to quickly reduce a person’s sensitivity to peanuts, offering hope for better allergy management in the future.

 Find Your Team

 MyFoodAllergyTeam is the social network for people with food allergies and their loved ones.
-On MyFoodAllergyTeam, more than 39,000 members come together to ask questions, give advice, and share their stories with others who understand life with food allergies.
+On MyFoodAllergyTeam, more than 41,000 members come together to ask questions, give advice, and share their stories with others who understand life with food allergies.

 What else do you think people need to know about peanut allergies?
 Share in the comments below, or start a conversation by posting on your Activities page.